-- Ramipril may also be used to treat heart failure that occurs in stable patients within the first few days following a heart attack.
+- Ramipril may also be used to treat heart failure that occurs in stable patients within the first few days of a heart attack.

-- In high blood pressure, ramipril reduces both lying down and standing blood pressure without a significant orthostatic effect (this is the drop sometimes seen when going from sitting to standing).
-However, dehydrated patients may be at higher risk of an orthostatic effect.
+- In high blood pressure, ramipril reduces both lying down and standing blood pressure without a significant orthostatic effect (this is the drop in blood pressure that may occur when you go from a sitting to standing position).
+However, people who become dehydrated while taking ramipril are at higher risk of an orthostatic effect.

-- In people with heart failure, ramipril decreases heart size and increases how much blood the heart can pump out.
+- In people with heart failure, ramipril decreases the size of the heart and increases how much blood the heart can pump out.
 It also increases exercise tolerance, without having much of an effect on heart rate.
 Ramipril use can decrease the severity of heart failure, rates of hospitalization and symptoms such as shortness of breath and tiredness.
 Beneficial effects remain apparent with continued dosing.

 - Effective alone or in combination with other treatments for high blood pressure.